 Like with any new technology, there were a few minor annoyances at the beginning, but once I learned the system and dialed in the settings to my satisfaction, it worked flawlessly.

-I’ve had a couple of vacations since, and it’s great to be able to access the app from my phone poolside and peek in on the house occasionally.
+It’s been great to be able to access the app from my phone while away and peek in on the house occasionally.
 This solution will not prevent a break-in, but that wasn’t what I was looking for.
-I keep all my valuables in a safe deposit box at the bank, which I recommend everyone do while away for long.
-The Canary gives me the peace of mind I was looking for during my extended travels, and even while I’m away from the house during work hours.
+I keep all my valuables safely stored away while traveling just in case.
+The Canary gives me the peace of mind I’m looking for during my extended travels, and even while I’m away from the house during work hours.

 Canary has come out with other products to help with more demanding set-ups, but you can get the original Canary system for even cheaper than what I paid at Amazon.
 See the link below.